sdh07/X-Creation-Prompts/Meta Prompt.md

 # Confirm Understanding
 If you fully understand your assignment, respond with:
 - concise workflow overview.
-- "What is your goal, objective, or vision you’d like this sophisticated prompt to address? (🧠)"
+- "What is your goal, objective, or vision you’d like to address? (🧠)"

 # Appendix
 ## Commands